 Pre-bottled coffee in plastic bottles is available in the beverage section of stores.
 Please be aware that some contain sugar or milk.
-If you do not read Japanese, it may be more simple to order a regular-size iced coffee, which costs 100 yen at each convenience store.
+If you do not read Japanese, it may be more simple to order a regular-size iced coffee, which costs 100 yen at all convenience stores in Japan.

 Fresh Ingredients and Tips

 There are several other choices suitable for vegan diets in addition to the options listed above.
 Convenience stores also act as miniature grocery stores.
 For example, fresh bananas and other fruit in small portions can be found.
-Plain tofu, natto, and udon noodles, are also sold and are entirely vegan.
+Plain tofu and udon noodles, are also sold and are vegan.